rht-labs/enablement-docs/4-an-enslaved-hope/README.md

 NAME=todolist-fe
 ```

 2. Create a new object in `inventory/group_vars/all.yml` to drive the `ocp-pipeline` template with the parameters file you've just created.
-It can be put under the existing `todolist-api-build` object.
+It can be put under the existing `todolist-fe-build` object.
 ```yaml
   - name: todolist-ocp-pipeline
     template: "{{ playbook_dir }}/templates/ocp-pipeline.yml"